 Novantrone is used for:

 Reducing disability and the number of relapses in certain patients with multiple sclerosis.
-It is used along with other medicine(s) to treat acute nonlymphotcytic leukemia or advanced prostate cancer in certain patients.
+It is used along with other medicines to treat acute nonlymphocytic leukemia (ANLL) or advanced prostate cancer in certain patients.
 It may also be used for other conditions as determined by your doctor.

 Novantrone is an antineoplastic agent.
-How it works is not fully understood.
+Exactly how it works is not known.
 It is thought to interfere with cell reproduction and growth, which helps reduce the number of cancer cells in the body.